RoySpringer/mergyfile/README.md

 # PDF Merger
 A small application that can merge multiple pdf files into one.
-It a small opensource project to learn more about electron and creating desktop apps with it.
+It is a small open source project to learn more about electron and creating desktop apps with it.

 ## To Use